Henk-Keijzer/szwtracktrace/README.md

 Track & Trace app voor wedstrijden met historische zeilende bedrijfsvaartuigen

 ----------------------------------------------------------------------------------------------------
-Version 3.2.4
+Version 3.2.4 released on June 2, 2024
-change: turn of autozoom ánd autofollow after manually zooming/moving the map
+improvement: turn off autofollow after manually zooming/moving the map, turn off autofollow when no ships are selected, and don't allow autofollow to be turned on when no ships are selected.
+Turn on autoFollow and autoZoom when user selects one or more ships.
 change: upgrade to flutter 3.22 with change in index.html for web
+bugfix: allow shipnames containing single quotes and ampersands

-Version 3.2.3
+Version 3.2.3 released on April 30, 2024
 Internal optimizations (full screen button, widgets for mapTextLabels)
 Feature: link to windy.com in infoWindow van center wind arrow
 Enhancement: show start/finish polygons in route in testing mode